 This is the sort of stuff that you tend to forget when you’re first starting to put together your hiking gear.
 Eventually, an awareness of what other hikers are doing slowly enters your brain in a weird sort of osmosis.
 Basically, the rules are simple: protect your head from being too hot or too cold, your eyes from going blind and your fingers from falling off.
 See?
 Simple.

 I probably have more beanie hats than most people have had hot dinners.
 It’s a weakness.
 It does however mean that I’m sorted when I go hiking.
 I always recommend taking a beanie hat, but in the summer you should still have something to cover your head.
 I usually opt for a simple baseball cap.
 In colder weather I also have a merino buff which is wonderful for keeping your nose warm.

 Sunglasses are an absolute must.
 I use the same pair year-round – the Oakley Clifden.
-They’re mountaineering glasses, but you can easily remove the extra glare protection areas to make them more suitable for summer.
+They’re mountaineering glasses (and also that they’re for men, but they’re a great fit for this woman – maybe I have a big face??), but you can easily remove the extra glare protection areas to make them more suitable for summer.
 I also love that they have a handy neck cord so that I can easily take them on and off for photography.
 Or maybe it’s because I’m secretly a grandma.

 I’ve tried so many gloves that I feel as though I deserve an award.
 They’re also the thing I frequently forget to put on after taking photos, only remembering that I need them when I realise that I can’t feel my fingers.
 I use lightweight merino gloves for most cool-weather hiking.
 If it starts raining then I have and thicker Sealskinz waterproof outer gloves if needed.
 The bonus of these is that they have touchscreen capability.